bitwarden/help/_articles/faqs/send-faqs.md

 order: 07
 ---

+### Q: Why can't I create a file Send?

+**A:** Use of text Sends is available to all Bitwarden users, however creation of file Sends is only available for Premium users, including members of a Paid Organization (Families, Teams, or Enterprise).

 ### Q: Why are Sends missing from my Send view?

 **A:** By design, Sends are ephemeral.
-Each created Send has a **maximum lifespan of 31 days**, configurable when your [create a Send]({% link _articles/send/create-send.md %}) or at any time by editing it.
+Each created Send has a **maximum lifespan of 30 days**, configurable when you [create a Send]({% link _articles/send/create-send.md %}) or at any time by editing it.
 When a Send's [Deletion Date]({{site.baseurl}}/article/send-lifespan/#deletion-date) is reached, it will be purged from Bitwarden systems and inaccessible to both the Sender and any recipients.

 ### Q: What do the icons next to my Sends indicate?